grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react.md

 description: "How to migrate a Grafana plugin from AngularJS to React."
 ---

-# Migrate a plugin from AngularJS to React
+# Migrate from AngularJS to React

 If you want to migrate a plugin to Grafana's React-based plugin platform, then we recommend that you release it under a new major version.
 Consider keeping a release branch for the previous version to be able to roll out patch releases for versions prior to Grafana 7.